virt-manager/virt-manager/man/virt-install.rst

 --option=? to see a complete list of sub options associated with that argument, example: virt-install --disk=?

 Most options are not required.
-If a suitable --os-variant value is specified or detected, all defaults will be filled in and reported in the terminal output.
-If an --os-variant is not specified. minimum required options, --memory, guest storage (--disk or --filesystem), and an install method choice.
+If a suitable --osinfo value is specified or detected, all defaults will be filled in and reported in the terminal output.
+If an --osinfo is not specified. minimum required options are --memory, guest storage (--disk or --filesystem), and an install method choice.